Nitrokey/nitrokey-documentation/source/components/nitrokeys/features/openpgp-card/openvpn/easyrsa.rst

    :depth: 2

 .. note::
-   This guide is work-in-progress, and will be updated accordinlgy.
+   This guide is work-in-progress, and will be updated accordingly.
 Please take this status into consideration.

 This guide shows how to configure OpenVPN clients to login using a `Nitrokey Pro 2 <https://shop.nitrokey.com/shop/product/nk-pro-2-nitrokey-pro-2-3>`__ or a `Nitrokey Storage